aravindkoneru/SimpleScout/white_paper.md

 **Problem:** Scouting is the process of collecting and analyzing team data in order to determine ideal alliance partners.
 Scouting is necessary and must be done effectively in order to remain competitive; however, the inherent problem with the scouting process is that it is incredibly arduous and does not always yield useful data.
-Some times are meticulous in their scouting and collect accurate data that they later use to develop their strategy.
+Some teams are meticulous in their scouting and collect accurate data that they later use to develop their strategy.
 These teams are entitled to their scouting data as it is the result of their hard work, however, smaller teams or teams that don't have the ability to collect accurate data are left at a disadvantage in regards to their strategy.